How the Facebook Pixel Works

 Benefits of Using a Facebook Pixel

 The Facebook retargeting Pixel is a useful tool that allows you to advertise to people who have already shown an interest in your business by retargeting ads to them.
-By knowing who has visited your site, and what they did while on your site, businesses can take a more strategic approach to advertising, and in return, have much more effective ads.
+By knowing who has visited your site, and what they did while on your site, businesses can take a more strategic approach to Facebook marketing and advertising, and in return, have much more effective ads.

 Enhanced Conversion Tracking